r-spacex/submanager/README.md

 ## Usage

 To run Sub Manager, you'll need to activate the appropriate environment you created previously, and then run its main entrypoint.
-To see the various command-line options available, pass it the ``--help`` flag.
+For example,

 ```bash
 source env/bin/activate
 submanager --help
 ```

+To see the various command-line options available, pass it the ``--help`` flag.

+## Contributing

+For information on how to contribute to Sub Manager, including reporting issues, setting up a development environment and contributing code, see the [Contributing Guide](https://github.com/r-spacex/submanager/blob/master/CONTRIBUTING.md).